This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 By Ayad Maher

-Here’s the deal; The majority of the opinion polls out there display fast-growing support of marijuana legalization in the U.S. as well as all over the world, mainly due to the numerous legitimate scientific researches which have confirmed that cannabis and its derivatives could assist us in multiple and in a wide variety of ways; win the war on prescription drugs abuse, relieve PTSD for veterans, soothe epileptic seizures, maintain healthy insulin level, cope with chronic pain, anxiety, depression and more.
+Here’s the deal; The majority of the opinion polls display fast-growing support of marijuana legalization in the U.S. as well as all over the world, mainly due to the numerous and legitimate scientific researches which have confirmed that cannabis and its derivatives could assist us in multiple and in a wide variety of ways; win the war on prescription drugs abuse, relieve PTSD for veterans, soothe epileptic seizures, maintain healthy insulin level, cope with chronic pain, anxiety, depression and more.

 What's so crazy; despite all that, the stigma continues to be persistent.
 Many people see 'stoners' or cannabis users as lazy, unsuccessful, and potentially troubled human beings.
-Society believes we are incapable of providing anything useful to the community because of our intake of cannabis, which also is strongly false.
+Society believes we, stoners, are incapable of providing anything useful to the community because of our intake of cannabis, which also is strongly false.

 You might be wondering; where does this ancient and degrading stoner stereotype come from?
-We could cast the blame upon television, movies, or newspapers where stoners are portrayed as lazy with poor posture and only wear tie-dye shirts.
+We could cast the blame upon television, movies, or newspapers where stoners are portrayed as a lazy with poor posture and only wear tie-dye shirts.

 Couple of questions that we ought to be answered; what marijuana enthusiasts do wrong?
 And more importantly, what can we do differently to look better in the eyes of society?